fazle-rabbi-dev/iChat/README.md

 - 🗣️ Chat capability with both myself and other users

 ### Live Demo 🎉
-Explore the live version of Tech-Canvas [here](https://ichat-1343.netlify.app/).
+Explore the live version of iChat [here](https://ichat-1343.netlify.app/).

 ### 📬 Connect with me